 5 NFL Rookie Quarterbacks That Almost Won the Super Bowl

-Here are five rookie quarterbacks that fell short of winning the Super Bowl.
+Here are five rookie quarterbacks that almost won the Super Bowl, but fell just short.

 Ben Roethlisberger – Pittsburgh Steelers (2004)